 But Zigbee wasn’t progressing fast enough for the Nest team, so they worked with Silicon Labs and others to develop Thread, which, in technical terms, is a Zigbee hardware stack with a software layer on top.
 “We knew what needed to happen — we needed a home IP-based mesh network with low-power range,” says Fadell.
 “The key is it’s IP native.”
 Low-power radios in the smart home have needed a hub or bridge to talk to the internet, but that problem went away by making Thread IP native.
 “That is what is so powerful about it,” says Fadell.

-Eve was one of the first smart home companies to adopt Thread, and today, it is working toward running all of its relevant products on the protocol, having shifted over from Bluetooth.
+Eve was one of the first smart home companies to adopt Thread, and today, it has launched new Thread versions of almost all of its relevant products, having shifted over from Bluetooth.
 “Thread has really changed the reliability of our product, especially in terms of automation,” says Eve’s Gackel.
 “The difference between our Bluetooth product and Thread product experience has really increased customer satisfaction.”

 Thread devices can be battery-powered or wall-powered, and the latter can be a Thread border router, a bridge between a Wi-Fi and Thread network.
 But a border router isn’t a typical white plastic box type of bridge that plugs into your router.
 The tech will be built into any device with an always-on power source and can be placed anywhere in your home.